Rudolph J. Nunnemacher

-Rudolph J. Nunnemacher (February 26, 1872 - January 29, 1900) worked in the real estate department of the Pabst Brewing Company.
+Rudolph J. Nunnemacher (February 26, 1872 - January 29, 1900) was an American businessman who served as the director of the brewery Pabst Brewing Company.

+Nunnemacher's father, Jacob Nunnemacher, immigrated from Switzerland to Milwaukee, Wisconsin in 1842 and operated a distillery.
+Nunnemacher had four siblings: Herman, Jacob, Robert, and Marie.

+On June 22, 1897, Nunnemacher married Emma Pabst, the daughter of Captain Frederick Pabst.
+He directed Pabst Brewing Company from 1899 to 1900.

 He willed his collections to the Milwaukee Public Museum, encompassing nearly 2,000 items, including housewares and paintings from all over the world.
-The "Rudolph J. Nunnemacher Collection of Projectile Arms" and "The Nunnemacher Decorative Arts Collection" have since expanded through donations.
+The Rudolph J. Nunnemacher Collection of Projectile Arms at the Smithsonian Library and Archives and the Nunnemacher Decorative Arts Collection have since expanded through donations.

-On June 22, 1897, Nunnemacher married Emma Pabst the daughter of Captain Frederick Pabst.